 - 1. The number of subjects entered into the research study in total and during the reporting period and how many additional subjects will be entered; - 2.
-Number of withdrawals from the research and the reasons for withdrawals; - 3.
-A summary description of adverse reactions, interim findings and amendments or revisions made since the last continuing review; - 4.
-A current potential risk /benefit assessment based on study results; - 5.
-Any new information relevant to any subject's participation since the IRB's last review; - 6.
-Any relevant multi-site trial reports; - 7.
-Copies of the current informed consent form(s); - 8.
-Any modifications being proposed at the time of continuing review ; - 9.
+A summary since the last IRB review of unanticipated problems involving risks to subjects or others. - 3.
+Number of withdrawals from the research and the reasons for withdrawals; - 4.
+A summary description of adverse reactions, interim findings and amendments or revisions made since the last continuing review; - 5.
+A current potential risk /benefit assessment based on study results; - 6.
+Any new information relevant to any subject's participation since the IRB's last review; - 7.
+Any relevant multi-site trial reports; - 8.
+Copies of the current informed consent form(s); - 9.
+Any modifications being proposed at the time of continuing review ; - 10.
 Current Conflict of Interest disclosures and evidence of human subject protection for all key personnel.